App Store fees in 2026: What changed, what it costs, and how to respond

 Let’s look at how Apple EU App Store fees are structured now:

-| Initial Acquisition Fee | 2% | First 6 months of payments from new users |
+Initial Acquisition Fee2%First 6 months of payments from new users

 In the most comprehensive setup, these components can stack, bringing Apple’s total take on external payments up to roughly 20%, compared to the standard 30% commission under in-app purchases.
-But in practice, the added engineering, compliance, and UX costs often erase or even exceed that 10% difference, so the savings exist mostly in theory.
+That said, most EU developers don’t hit the full rate: Small Business Program members pay a reduced 10% Store Services Fee (Tier 2) instead of 13%, bringing the stacked total closer to 17%.

-- Alternative Terms Addendum allows apps to reference external offers without enabling direct payment actions.
+1. Alternative Terms Addendum allows apps to reference external offers without enabling direct payment actions.
 You can inform users about subscriptions or promotions available elsewhere, but cannot include clickable purchase links inside the app.

-- StoreKit External Purchase Link Entitlement enables direct, clickable links to external payment destinations.
+2. StoreKit External Purchase Link Entitlement enables direct, clickable links to external payment destinations.
 This path offers more flexibility in directing users outside the App Store, but it also triggers the full fee stack and additional reporting obligations tied to external transactions.

 The systemic consequence: Monetization is now fragmented by region